JohnAllAlong/Just-The-Docs-Team-1-Fork/docs/remote-repositories.md

 {: .no_toc }

 On this page, you will learn about remote repositories and how you can use them for your projects.
-You will also learn how to use GitHub commands, as well as using SSH keys for authentication.
+You will also learn how to use GitHub commands for your remote repo, as well as using SSH keys for authentication.

 ## Table of Contents